Uncommon Vision

 Elaine Weiner-Reed

-In addition to a studio in her home, Weiner-Reed is an Artist-in-Residence at Maryland Hall for the Creative Arts.
+Weiner-Reed was an Artist-in-Residence (2018-2020; Studio 310B) at Maryland Hall for the Creative Arts.

 STATEMENT